 Take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.

 Nifedipine may cause side effects.
-Tell your doctor if any of these symptoms are severe or do not go away: headachenauseadizziness or lightheadednessflushing (feeling of warmth)heartburnfast heartbeatmuscle crampsconstipationcoughdecreased sexual ability
+Tell your doctor if any of these symptoms are severe or do not go away: headachenauseadizziness or lightheadednessflushingheartburnfast heartbeatmuscle crampsconstipationcoughdecreased sexual ability

 Some side effects can be serious.
-If you experience any of the following symptoms, call your doctor immediately: swelling of the face, eyes, lips, tongue, hands, arms, feet, ankles, or lower legsdifficulty breathing or swallowingfaintingrashyellowing of the skin or eyesincrease in frequency or severity of chest pain (angina)
+If you experience any of the following symptoms, call your doctor immediately or get emergency medical treatment: swelling of the face, eyes, lips, tongue, hands, arms, feet, ankles, or lower legsdifficulty breathing or swallowingfaintingrashyellowing of the skin or eyesincrease in frequency or severity of chest pain (angina)

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online [at Web Site] or by phone [1-800-332-1088].